jbrennan/swift-tips/swift_tips.md

 Swift Tips
 ==========

-Here are some tips for programming in Swift for Hopscotch, which has lots of Objective C code too.
+Here are some tips for programming in Swift in Objective C projects.
 Please update this as you learn new things!
 These are in no particular order...

 Handy Links
 -----------